opinionated/analyzer-core/README.md

 See a live demo [here](http://www.alchemyapi.com/products/demo/alchemylanguage).

-One issue with alchemy is that we need to do the relationship strengths ourselves.
+One issue with alchemy is that we need to do the inter-data (ie strength of soccer->iraq war) relationship strengths ourselves.
 There is a request factory as well as a parser/filewriter in the code for alchemy.

 #####IBM Bluemix
 Bluemix provides powerful machine learning tools as well as some interesting pre-canned tools: